-The Refer 7 Database is a searchable web-based resource available to the citizens of New Hampshire, which provides information about agencies who provide long-term services and supports in the community, the specific types of services they offer and the conditions under which those services are typically available.
-Additionally, the Department and its contractors use the Refer 7 database to document calls/contacts, demographics options counseling activity, client follow up activities, case notes, and person centered action plans.
-Refer 7 also documents performance tracking, quality performance monitoring, as well as the ability to track client records and to generate reports.
+The Refer 7 Database is a searchable web-based resource available to the citizens of New Hampshire that provides information about agencies who provide long-term services and supports in the community, including but not limited to the specific types of services they offer and the conditions under which those services are typically available.
+The Department and its contractors use the Refer 7 database to document calls/contacts, demographics options counseling activity, client follow-up activities, case notes, and person-centered action plans.
+Refer 7 is also used to document performance tracking, to monitor performance quality, to track client records, and to generate reports.

-The Department and the New Hampshire ServiceLink Contractors use the Refer 7 database to provide and monitor Information, Referral and Options Counseling services to citizens in New Hampshire in accordance with the Alliance for Information and Referral Services (AIRS).
-The AIRS Resource Database standards require information and referral service providers to develop, maintain, use and disseminate an accurate resource database that contains information regarding available community resources including details on the services they provide and the conditions under which services are available.
+The Department and the New Hampshire ServiceLink contractors use the Refer 7 database to provide and monitor Information, Referral and Options Counseling services to citizens in New Hampshire in accordance with the Alliance for Information and Referral Services.
+The Alliance for Informational and Referral Services Resource Database standards require information and referral service providers to develop, maintain, use and disseminate an accurate resource database that contains information regarding available community resources, including details on the services they provide and the conditions under which services are available.